Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/ETL/ETL-Guide.md

 	We recommend that you download the test dataset from [CO-CONNECT/demo-dataset](https://github.com/CO-CONNECT/demo-dataset), otherwise a smaller test dataset can be foud in the following location: `$(coconnect info data_folder)/test/`

+	!!! note
+		You will have to have `git` installed for this to work.
+Please refer to [the detailed installation instructions](/docs/CoConnectTools/Installing/) for more information and alternatvies.

 	```
 	git clone https://github.com/CO-CONNECT/demo-dataset.git
 	```